hmZa-Sfyn/Quacko/docs/README.md

 ```

 ### Optional type
-Magpie has support for Optional type like java8.
+Quacko has support for Optional type like java8.

 ```swift
 fn safeDivision?(a, b) {